CapitaLand Investment's ESG Policies

 Understanding our Environmental, Health and Safety (EHS) impacts is an important part of CapitaLand’s business operations and delivering value to our stakeholders.
 CapitaLand aims to future-proof its developments and bring greater safety and supply chain standards by addressing the risks of climate change, EHS risks and opportunities right from the design stage through the implementation of its CapitaLand Sustainable Building Guidelines (SBG).
 The SBG is an in-house guide to ensure environmental, health and safety considerations are factored in at all stages of a project, from feasibility, design, procurement, construction, operation to redevelopment.

-CapitaLand 2030 Sustainability Master Plan targets are also embedded in the SBG through the Environment, Health and Safety Impact Assessment (EHS IA) to guide the businesses to consider EHS risks and opportunities upfront and identify mitigation measures earlier.
+CapitaLand Investment (CLI) 2030 Sustainability Master Plan targets are also embedded in the SBG through the Environment, Health and Safety Impact Assessment (EHS IA) to guide the businesses to consider EHS risks and opportunities upfront and identify mitigation measures earlier.

 We seek to incorporate environmental sustainability in every stage of a project.
 We track our environmental performance against the material issues of climate change, energy, water, waste and biodiversity.
 We are committed to: